-The grass is growing, the weather getting warmer and competition season is lurching into full swing even though it feels like we have only just escaped the dark nights and muddy fields of winter.
+The grass is growing, the weather has been getting warmer (although as I publish this on the last day of March, I’m watching snow fall outside…) and the competition season is lurching into full swing even though it feels like we have only just escaped the dark nights and muddy fields of winter.
 Here are four tasks to do this month to prepare for the summer season.

 Spruce up your paddocks

 Particularly if your field has been in use over winter, it more than likely needs a bit of attention to ensure you get the most from your grazing over the summer months.